-- A throat swab (rapid and culture) to test for strep can be done when symptoms first appear. - If the throat swab does not show any signs of strep, a blood test for an antibody called ASO (Anti-Streptolysin O) can also be done.
+- If the throat swab does not show any signs of strep, a blood test for an antibody called ASO (Anti-Streptolysin O) can also be done.
 Ideally, ASO at symptom onset of <2 weeks duration and again 4-8 weeks later will provide support of a streptococcal trigger if a fourfold rise in titers is observed.
-In children with symptom onset exceeding four weeks before obtaining laboratory measures, an elevated ASO titer will add support but not provide proof that tic or OCD symptoms resulted from a strep infection as "strep throat" is very common in school age children.
+In children with symptom onset exceeding four weeks before obtaining laboratory measures, an elevated ASO titer will add support but not provide proof that tic or OCD symptoms resulted from a streptococcal infection as 'strep throat' is very common in the school age in children.
 Due to the child's age and variation in response to the infection, a low blood level of ASO alone does not rule out PANDAS. - Other medical assessments will depend on clinical history and severity of presentation but may include other laboratory tests, EEGs, echocardiograms, etc. - 6.
 PANDAS is not the only immune system disease that may initially cause OCD to appear suddenly.
 Other disorders may need to be ruled out.
 They include: Lyme Disease, Thyroid Disease, Celiac Disease, Lupus, Sydenham Chorea, Kawasaki's Disease, and acute Rheumatic Fever.